Rectal Prolapse Treatment in Melbourne

 Transabdominal Procedures:

-Rectopexy alone or resection rectopexy both of which can be done laparoscopically or open.
+Rectopexy alone or resection rectopexy, both of which can be done laparoscopically or openly.

-Laparoscopic Ventral Rectopexy is a procedure now being offerred which uses a mesh placed between rectum and vagina sutured to these structures then fixed to pre-sacral tissues.
+Laparoscopic ventral rectopexy is a procedure now being offered that uses a mesh placed between the rectum and vagina, sutured to these structures, then fixed to pre-sacral tissues.
 This has a high success rate and is tolerated well in the elderly population.
-The operation avoids post-operative constipation which has been a problem in some other surgeries.
+The operation avoids postoperative constipation, which has been a problem in some other surgeries.

 Perineal Procedures: